 Props to everyone that attended; salute to Marvin for hosting, special shouts to our amazing bartender Alyssa, Madison Davenport PR, Som Records, and Palace 5ive , DSE Live – our media partners, and thanks to TC, Cherisse, and Duane for the promotional lift.
 Thanks also to Lyft – our transportation sponsor.

-Stay tuned for more as we’re now doing CAN I KICK IT? the fourth Tuesday of every month on Marvin’s upstairs deck.
+Stay tuned for our next CAN I KICK IT? which will be Tuesday May 26th.
 For more recap pics click Read the rest of this entry

 We’ve finally made it to April and are looking forward to the good weather that it brings.
 That being said, we hope you can come thru to our 9th CAN I KICK IT? screening event where we’ll be screening “The New Legend of Shaolin” starring famed martial arts action star Jet Lei, Tues.
 Apr.
 28th, 6-9pm, at Marvin.

 To RSVP and for more info click here.

 We’re please to announce that Southwest State Minnesota University is bringing us back (for a second year in a row) to be apart of their 6th Annual Culture Shock programming – a series of entertainment and educational based engagements designed to educate people about various cultures.
 If you’re in or near the Marshall, MN. area join us as we conduct our Cultural Presentation during the day (2-3pm) and later in the evening (9pm-1am) as we conduct SHAOLIN JAZZ L!VE – DJ Edition.
 All of the events are free and open to the public and for additional info click here.